pletcher/Fall2025-IntroDH/README.md

 ### Attendance

 Emergencies arise.
 Everyone is permitted one unexcused absence.
 If you will need to miss additional classes, please let me know as soon as possible.

-Unexcused absences will count as a 0 for that day's participation grade.
+Each subsequent unexcused absence will result in a deduction of half a letter grade from your final grade (i.e., an A will become an A-, an A- will become a B+, etc.).

 You are responsible for catching up on any work that you have missed, either by coming to office hours or working with a classmate.
 As a rule, I will not share lecture notes outside of what is